-Students must earn at least 75 hours for the lower level of scholarship or 100 hours for the higher level with appropriate documentation of all the hours to be given to the Home Education Liaison in the senior year after accounts with Federal Financial Aid and Florida Financial Aid.
+Students must earn at least 75 hours for the lower level of scholarship or 100 hours for the higher level with appropriate documentation of all the hours to be given to the Home Education Liaison in the senior year after accounts with Federal Financial Aid and Florida Financial Aid are set up.

 3. Test Scores

-The Handbook will list the minimum test scores on the SAT or ACT.
+The Handbook will list the minimum test scores on the SAT or ACT or the newer CLT.
 These can be superscored (mixing the best score from each section of test if the test was retaken).
 Test scores must be sent to one of the 12 large universities in the Florida system or to the Home Education Liaison--usually in the senior year after financial aid accounts are set up.

 4. Be Admitted

-Be admitted to a College or University Accepting Bright Futures.
+Be admitted to a College or University or trade school program accepting Bright Futures.
 If your student is admitted to a college, then the system assumes the homeschooling was good enough to qualify.

 Taking some dual enrollment classes or otherwise earning some college credit before graduating high school can help with college admissions--especially to a bigger college, but your student doesn't have to take public school classes (such as FLVS) nor use public school curriculum to get the scholarship.
 Starting at a smaller community college can be a good way to begin and the scholarship can then transfer with the student.

 There's no actual application for the scholarship.
-If the preceding steps are done, the student can track whether he or she has been granted the Bright Futures Scholarship through those financial aid accounts.
+If the preceding steps are done, the student can track whether he or she has been granted the Bright Futures Scholarship through the Florida financial aid account.